Sejong the Great: Heir to the throne

 By 1406, Taejong had decided that he wished to eventually abdicate the throne to a successor while he was still alive, to reduce the probability of a succession crisis upon his death.
 Taejong had twelve sons, the oldest of which was Grand Prince Yangnyŏng.
 Yangnyŏng was designated the successor.

 A number of anecdotes indicate that Yangnyŏng was considered to have behavioral issues.
 Yangnyŏng disobeyed the king frequently, neglected studying, and womanized.
 Taejong strictly and sternly managed Yangnyŏng's education.
 Historian Kim Young Soo argued that this may have pushed Yangnyŏng away from studying.
-The king also disliked the companions of the grand prince; on several occasions they were banned from the palace for their behavior.
 By contrast, various anecdotes in the Veritable Records of Taejong indicate that Ch'ungnyŏng was seen as intelligent and studious by the king and various members of the court.
 The king frequently praised Ch'ungnyŏng and compared him favorably to Yangnyŏng, to the latter's chagrin.
 On several occasions, Ch'ungnyŏng chastised the misbehavior of Yangnyŏng, which only fueled the latter's resentment, although on several occasions Yangnyŏng acknowledged his brother's better judgement.
 The two developed a bitter rivalry.

 In early 1417, it emerged that Yangnyŏng had had an affair with a woman named Ŏri, a concubine of scholar-official Kwak Sŏn.
 The incident enraged and embarrassed Taejong.
 Yangnyŏng angrily accused Ch'ungnyŏng of having informed their father of the affair.